 I have seen my relationship go to the brink several times and I have caught my breath as it got saved just in time.

 In the past 20-something years I’ve lived in 4 different countries (communicating in 3 different languages).
 I’ve sold 90% of my belongings and started over in a new country, twice, both times as a parent of young kids.
 I’ve had a fire, a gas leak and a flood in my home, two of these times in foreign countries.

 This is just a snapshot of the harder side of things that I don’t normally share.
 Because you know, life isn’t Pinterest-perfect.
 It’s messy, it’s not photo-worthy, it’s crying ugly tears and wondering if it will ever get better.
 It’s feeling despair, hurt, rejection, fear and asking yourself if there is a way out.

 Life is highs, but it is also lows.
 And just because we don’t share the bad times on Facebook doesn’t mean they don’t exist.

 In 2012 I started a parenting blog where I opened up and shared my life to complete strangers across the world.
 Since then I’ve been helping, inspiring, motivating and guiding women all over the globe in their lives, relationships, parenting and careers, via private messages and on my blog and social media.

 Now I’m ready to take that a step further as nothing makes me happier than helping women live their very best, happiest and most fulfilled lives.

-In the Life Reboot Camp I will share with you what got me to where I am, and what works for me to keep me on this incredible path of life.
+In Life Reboot Camp I will share with you what got me to where I am, and what works for me to keep me on this incredible path of life.
 Find out more about the course and see if it’s for you here.

 Whether you join me for this life-changing programme or not, please remember you are not alone during the shit times.
 Those are just the bits that people don’t share online.
 And if you are going through a tough time, for whatever reason please do talk to someone and ask for help.